RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

     omm = OpenMMTheory(xmlsystemfile="system_full.xml", pdbfile="finalsystem.pdb", periodic=True, platform='OpenCL', numcores=numcores,
                         autoconstraints='HBonds', constraints=bondconstraints, rigidwater=True)

-.. warning:: This has the disadvantage that all constraints of the system have been hardcoded into the XML file and can not be changed later.
+.. warning:: The xmlsystemfile="system_full.xml" option has the disadvantage that all constraints of the system have been hardcoded into the XML file and can not be changed later.
     This it not a good option for future QM/MM optimizations since these constraints are not compatible with QM/MM optimization runs (using geomeTRIC).

 .. note:: pdbfile=  input in OpenMMTheory is used to define the topology and needs to match the assumed topology in the XML-files.